 Ever wondered what started out the tie-in between Nike SB and Stefan Janoski?
-Before the endless rainbow of models and colorways that the brand has been releasing during recent years there was the start of the story.
+Before the endless rainbow of models and colorways that the brand has been releasing in recent years there was the start of the story.

 We are going to share with you every detail of it.